 What services do you offer?

 Many international students first come to UHCS for tuberculosis testing.
-We coordinate with the Center for Global Education to help with this testing requirement.
 Please remember that we can offer you many services in addition to tuberculosis testing.

 Can I see a dentist or an eye doctor at UHCS?